 To forestall any misunderstanding: An enterprise so youthfully presumptuous is destined to fall short of its noble ambitions and can be a productive failure at best.
 And needless to say that – as with all invitations (ours at least) – any gathering of 21 people will owe no less to chance than to choice.

 And yet, the questions perturbing us not only since last year do not lend themselves to definitive answers and tend to be drowned out by the present.
 To investigate and explore them without inhibitions or prejudice is a privilege of youth, perhaps.
-First published in German on 1st February 2021, this volume will be extended throughout the year and beyond until we have compiled the eponymous twenty-one minds.
+This volume was published in German on the 1st of February 2021.

 In 2020, a preceding project on the European elections called »Das kleine Einmaleins der Europawahlen« (German only) was awarded the Altiero-Spinelli-Preis by the European Commission.
 We thus found ourselves in the fortunate position to be able to cover the minor expenses incurred with our own independent funds.
 All else has been taken care of by our spare time and effort.

 These conversations have been a most gratifying pastime that only our readers’ joy can duly requite.
 Those willing to delve into it may find, if nothing else, delight.

 Sophie Lin @ie_soph

 Giovanni di Lorenzo is a German-Italian journalist.
 He has been editor-in-chief of Germany's renowned weekly “Die Zeit” since 2004.